-That said, real men (and women) cure their own bacon.
+I wrote that real men (and women) cure their own bacon.
 By that definition, I’m not a real man, but I plan to be one soon, thanks to this piece from Lifehacker.

 Only a bite of this juicy piece of bacon will satisfy my lust…for knowledge of course.
 I must have some!

-Direct links to the lovely bacons:
+Direct links to the lovely bacon:

 Special thanks to Herb Kim, founder of the Thinking Digital Conference, who recently coined the term “Bacon IQ.”
-He’s also the guy who came up with the name “Bulletproof Executive” several years ago on a flight from SFO to Heathrow, as we sat across from each other in the Virgin Atlantic Upper Class section.
+He’s also the guy who came up with the name “Bulletproof® Executive” several years ago on a flight from SFO to Heathrow as we sat across from each other in the Virgin Atlantic Upper Class section.